MALMECC is made up of a number of sub-projects, which together aim to cover many different aspects of medieval music making and its culture.

 This project combines three main objectives.
 First, it challenges the idea of a static community of princes of the Church and of cardinals who acted only as ministers or ambassadors for the pope.
 During the Schism, their role was being redesigned, and they tried to influence, if not to govern, the pope they followed.
 One of the cardinals’ main weapons were their courts, where they acted as art patrons and political intermediaries, often supporting claims from lay princes as well as their own interests.
 This evolution made them, amongst other things, able to challenge the pope’s alleged central role in cultural exchanges and politics.

-Secondly, my project enlightens the seigniorial aspects of cardinals’ courts and behaviours by combining a multimedia approach—including palace decoration, building of tombs, musical and reading practices— with a study of performativity (conduct of masses and ceremonies, including funerals).
+Secondly, Christophe’s project enlightens the seigniorial aspects of cardinals’ courts and behaviours by combining a multimedia approach—including palace decoration, building of tombs, musical and reading practices— with a study of performativity (conduct of masses and ceremonies, including funerals).
 This is made possible thanks to the transdisciplinary composition of the MALMECC team which combines art history, musicology, literature, and history.
 The cultural choices of the cardinals will be used to demonstrate how late medieval cultural practices contributed to establishing, or defending political power and influence.
 Cardinals’ courts will thus be investigated as groups able to produce their own original (micro-)culture—a mix of papal, ecclesiastical, familial, princely, and noble—that cannot be equalled a priori to the ones of lay or ecclesiastical princes.

-The last point of focus of my project is that of regional origins of the courtiers surrounding the cardinals.
+The last point of focus of Christophe’s project is that of regional origins of the courtiers surrounding the cardinals.
 Popularized by the writings of Church reformers, the idea that the Avignon Papacy grew out of the appropriation of the wealth of local churches still permeates lots of modern publications.
 This prevents us from understanding the mutual, although unbalanced, interests that linked a cardinal and the places he held benefices in.
 Since the prelate was attracting large amounts of money, local clerics were keen to aggregate themselves around his court.
 It was a way for them to claw back a part of the revenue that was produced in their home region, through their pensions and salaries, but also, more importantly, for bishops and abbots to have a spokesperson in the very heart of the Christendom.
 All of these clerics were key actors within the transnational cultural model of Avignon cardinals’ courts.